Welcome to eJudgements’ SA Online Law Reports

-With the change to the digital age, the traditional law reporting model has not adapted.
-Whereas the Law Reports produced by the commercial publishers held a monopoly on what was accessible to the legal profession (and anyone who wanted access to Court judgements) because it was simply not possible to access judgements other than obtaining them directly from the registrars of the different Courts, that changed with many of the Courts having their own websites (for example, the Constitutional Court, Supreme Court of Appeal, and the Labour Court).
-With the advent of Saflii, access to the law was advanced immeasurably.
+With the development of the digital age, the traditional law reporting model has not adapted.
+Previously the Law Reports produced by the commercial publishers held a monopoly on what was accessible to the legal profession (and anyone who wanted access to South African judgements), because it was simply not possible to access judgements other than obtaining them directly from the registrars of the different Courts.
+That changed with many of the Courts having their own websites (for example, the Constitutional Court, Supreme Court of Appeal, and the Labour Court).
+Saflii has advanced access to the law immeasurably.

 But the benefit of the digital age is also its downfall.
 There is just too much information to be able to sift through quickly and easily to find the definitive answer.
 A library, without an indexing system, is just a pile of books.
 So too, the internet.